4A1G/ChatJustus/frontend/README.md

 # ChatJustus Frontend

-This is the webapp frontend for ChatJustus.
+This is the react webapp frontend for ChatJustus.

 ## Technologies Used